-4.14 Over time affordable housing needs and priorities alter and as part of future Strategic Housing Market Assessments, it will be necessary to undertake new research into Housing Need and Demand including the collection of primary data.

-4.15 Findings from the latest SHMA Update (2012) provided key evidence for the Core Strategy including household growth estimates and the most appropriate sizes of accommodation, at given percentages of affordable housing.
+- 4.14 Over time affordable housing needs and priorities alter and as part of future Strategic Housing Market Assessments, it will be necessary to undertake new research into housing need and demand which may include the collection of primary data. - 4.15 Findings from the latest SHMA Update (2012) provided key evidence for the Core Strategy including household growth estimates and the most appropriate sizes of accommodation, at given percentages of affordable housing.